entando/entando-docs/vuepress/docs/_posts/2023-03-17-building-business-based-autonomous-components.md

 * Have no hidden side effects
 * Be really expressive

-We are so used to writing code around technologies that writing this code is the really challenging part.
+We are so used to writing code around technologies that writing this code with these requirements is the really challenging part.
 You don’t need to think about the persistence or the message queue at this step, you “only” need to code an answer to business problems.

 To do that, you can start with type-driven development (yep, that’s another TDD…).
 The goal is to start expressing your domain by creating types that will disallow any state that's not supposed to exist.
 If it is impossible to do impossible actions, everything will be easier.